 Automation tools like Zapier or IFTTT let your organization better leverage the growing needs of third-party tools and services.
-Both of them are pretty well-known among its user base for its utility and reliability.
+Both of them are pretty well-known among their user base for their utility and reliability.
 They are trusted by hundreds, if not thousands, of organizations worldwide.
 So in this post, we are going to do a comparative study of these two automation tools.

 You simply need to define the triggers and you’re good to go!
 Triggers act as an automated mechanism that makes sure a predefined action is performed upon receiving the desired signal.

 Zaps give the organization an easy way to create and manipulate automated actions; it provides a way to automate workflows without the help of the developers.
 You do not need to rely on the developers to integrate third-party applications.

 You start by selecting the application that you want to automate.
 Zapier comes with many existing integrations using which you can speed up the automation process.
 In the Zap editor, you choose the appropriate trigger event.
 And you are done!
 If you want an application to integrate with another one, you select a second application under the ‘Do this’ section.

 IFTTT is like the more humble version of Zapier; everything is more stripped-down, more simplified, and less awkward.

 IFTTT is very similar to Zapier in that it’s an automation platform that works based on triggers and actions.
 Applications use action and triggers to communicate with other applications.